 - .NET Core

-And your front end technologies such as:
+And your front-end technologies, such as:

 Cloud or On-Premises

 The difference between cloud vs on-premises software is where this software will reside.
-On-premises software is installed locally on your business’s own computers and servers, where cloud software is hosted on a vendor’s server and accessed via a web browser.
+On-premises software is installed locally on your business’s own computers and servers, whereas cloud software is hosted on a vendor’s server and accessed via a web browser.

 But there are other things worth considering too when deciding between cloud vs on-premises: